1QLabs/.github/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: Feature or Improvement Request
-about: Propose a new feature or improvement
+about: Propose a new feature or improvement as a user story
 title: '[FEATURE]'
 labels: enhancement
 assignees: ''
 ---

-### Problem:

-_Describe the problem or challenge you're facing._

-### Objective:

-_What are you aiming to achieve with this feature or improvement?_
+_As a [type of user], I want [a goal] so that [benefit or reason]._

 ### Requirements:

-1. _Main requirement or goal._
-   - _Sub-detail or specific step._
-   - _Another sub-detail._

-2. _Another main requirement._
-   - _Sub-detail or specific step._
-   - _Another sub-detail._

-3. _... and so on._

-### Proposed Solution:

-_Describe a potential solution or approach to address the objective._

-1. _Main step or component of the solution._
+1. _Criterion that defines a successful implementation of the user story._
-   - _Specific action or detail._
-   - _Another specific action or detail._

-2. _Another main step or component._
+2. _Another criterion._
-   - _Specific action or detail._
-   - _Another specific action or detail._
+3. _Additional criteria as needed._

+### Implementation Details:

+_Briefly outline the technical approach or key components for achieving this user story._

 ### Tasks:

-- [ ] _List out specific tasks or steps to implement the proposed solution._
+- [ ] _Task or action item needed to implement this story._
 - [ ] _Another task._
-- [ ] _... and so on._
+- [ ] _Additional tasks as needed._

+### Notes:

+_Any additional information or context about the user story._